lynxthecat/cake-autorate/README.md

 ## The Solution: Set CAKE parameters based on _Load_ and _RTT_

-The CAKE-autorate script continually measures the load and One Way Delay or Round-Trip-Time (RTT) to adjust the upload and download settings for the CAKE algorithm.
+The cake-autorate script continually measures the load and One Way Delay or Round-Trip-Time (RTT) to adjust the upload and download settings for the CAKE algorithm.